 Where a building element is penetrated by a service, fire collars are installed around pipes and other penetrations so that it does not compromise the fire resistance level (FRL) of the building element (wall or floor) the pipes pass through.

-These collars are made to be cast into a concrete slab or retro fitted to the outside of a wall or floor.
+These collars are made to be cast into a concrete slab or retro fitted to the outside of a wall, floor or ceiling.

 There are two tests for fire collars.
 The stack test and the floor waste test.